-When fully stopped, apply rear brake as well and lock parking brake.
+When fully stopped, apply rear brake as well and lock brake lock.

 Dismount on uphill side, or to a side if pointed straight uphill.

 Turn the vehicle around and remount, following the procedure described further in this Operator's Guide.